Note

 7 Results from the HEKClient:

-We can also print the key-values that correspond to the HEK parameters returned
+We can also print the key names that correspond to the HEK parameters returned by the query.

 "event_endtime", "fl_goescls", "ar_noaanum"]